 Before starting any new treatment, including CBD, it is essential to consult with your veterinarian.
 They can provide guidance on the appropriate dosage, monitor for side effects, and ensure that CBD is a suitable option for your cat’s specific condition.
 Additionally, your veterinarian can assist you in formulating a comprehensive treatment plan.

-For further inquiries or clarification, contact CBD Vets Australia directly.
-You can also consult your local veterinarian and suggest they liaise with CBD Vets Australia for expert guidance.
-Prescribing CBD through our online platform is a streamlined process.
-We’re here to support both pet owners and veterinary professionals.
+Any queries, contact CBD Vets Australia directly.
+You can also consult your local veterinarian and suggest they liaise with CBD Vets Australia to become a prescriber.